 The Parks Department Inventory of Parks Buildings and Equipment, compiled for insurance purposes in April 1938, included the following information:

 During the 1939-45 war the bowls pavilion was occupied by ARP (Air Raid Precautions) Wardens.
 In 1941 the City Engineer reported that instructions had been received to create emergency static water supplies in several parks and gardens including Howard Gardens.
 A 1942 aerial photograph seems to show a water tank in Howard Gardens that was not present in an earlier photograph taken in March 1941.
+By May 1946 this had been removed: the Director of Parks reported to the Parks Committee that all emergency water supply basins had been removed and he had made a claim for restoration of the sites to their original condition.

 In 2013 the Council proposed that several bowling greens be closed to save money, Howard Gardens among them.
 (The others were Maindy, Trelai, Llwynfedw Gardens, Pentwyn, and Grange Gardens.)